odeypatrick/odeypatrick/README.md

 ### Hey, I'm Patrick Odey 👋

-I'm a Full-Stack Web Developer and Mobile App Developer, my major stack for Web Dev is Node.Js(express.js) and Vue.js while for mobile developement I use Flutter.
+I'm a Full-Stack Web Developer, my major stack for Web Dev is Node.Js(express.js) and Vue.js.

 Here are some ideas to get you started: